bencbradshaw/framework/README.md

 ├── templates // twig/html templates - auto register with `name.route.twig`
 │   ├── index.twig // "/" default route
 │   └── about.route.twig // "/about" route
-├── main.go // your go application - see below for example
+├── static // build files from esbuild are placed here ├── main.go // your go application - see below for example
 ```